 Airborne Remote Sensing

-Watch this 5 minute video to better understand the NEON Airborne Observation Platform (AOP).
+Watch this 5 minute video to better understand the NEON Airborne Observation Platform (AOP), if you didn’t already on the AOP page.

 Data Tip: If you are familiar with LiDAR and hyperspectral remote sensing data, checkout this more technical NEON AOP video.